【關於Mark】

 PROGRAM OUTLINE

-In three days we dive deep into the Ocean of Sound, Mark’s equivalent for the repository for musical sounds and spoken words humanity has produced across time and space.
-We uncover unknown traditions from around the globe, listen to examples and try out our own versions.
+In three days we dive deep into the Ocean of Sound, we uncover unknown traditions from around the globe, listen to examples and try out our own versions.
 You also learn how to create a traditional song (A lullaby?
 An invocation?
 A cheerful greeting song?) by yourself, or together, on the go.
 You already love to sing and already know your voice has so many shades.
 But only some of these shades find expression in everyday life, and now we expand this creative, sonic potential.

 Join us for a celebration of the power of the human voice and of creative imagination lurking underneath the surface.
 Surely your ancestors knew folk songs, religious hymns, ceremonial chants: let them come back to the surface again, in a new guise.
 At the start and highlight of our exploration, the Bunun from XinYi are so kind to welcome us during their weekly singing session.
 You will have a chance to sing with them, up-close, and in this way you learn how they create their polyphonic songs and can try to join in with them.
 A first-hand immersion in one of the many living traditions of this beautiful island and a unique chance very few people have ever had!